Mental Health and Wellbeing Service

 Is the service confidential?

-The Health and wellbeing team operate within the British Association of Counselling and Psychotherapy (BACP) guidelines.
+The Mental Health and Wellbeing team operate within the British Association of Counselling and Psychotherapy (BACP) guidelines.

 These guidelines state that confidentiality is essential.
 Given the environment that the service operates in, there are times where total confidentiality cannot be offered.
-In certain circumstances, it may be necessary for the team to pass on the information to UCB’s Single Point of Contact for Safeguarding, who may refer any concerns to external agencies in line with UCB’s Safeguarding Policy/Procedures.
+In certain circumstances, it may be necessary for the team to pass on the information to University College Birmingham's Single Point of Contact for Safeguarding, who may refer any concerns to external agencies in line with our Safeguarding Policy/Procedures.

 Safeguarding procedure